 Your benefits include coverage for many prescription drugs.
 To be covered, the drug must be used for a medically accepted indication.
-(See Chapter 3 for more information about a medically accepted indication.)
-For details about Part D drugs, rules, restrictions, and costs please see Chapters 3 and 4.
+(See Chapter 3 for more information about a medically

 - This section is about your Part D drugs only.
 To keep things simple, we generally say drug in the rest of this section, instead of repeating covered outpatient prescription drug or Part D drug every time.
-We also use the term "Drug List" instead of List of Covered Drugs or Formulary. - If you do not know if a drug is covered or if you meet the rules, you can ask us.
+We also use the term Drug List instead of List of Covered Drugs or Formulary. - If you do not know if a drug is covered or if you meet the rules, you can ask us.
 Some drugs require that you get approval from us before we will cover it. - If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.